FragmentedCurve/www/README.md

 + **:description** : This text is used in the *description* field of the Atom RSS
 + **:url** : This is the full url of the blog with the final slash.
 If the url contains a ~ it should be doubled (e.g. : https://mydomain/~~user/ is a valid url)
 + **:rss-item-number** : This is the number of RSS items you want to published when you generate the files, it will publish the last N articles
++ **html** : t to export html website / nil to disable
++ **gopher** : t to export gopher website / nil to disable
++ **gopher-server**: hostname of the gopher server because gopher doesn't have relative links like html, so you need to know where you put your files
++ **gopher-port** : tcp port of the gopher server, 70 is the default port, it's included in every link as explained in gopher-server

 ## How to add an article